 Hawaii Limited Power of Attorney Form

 A Hawaii limited power of attorney is a form that gives a person (the “agent”) the ability to make decisions for the person completing it (the “principal”).
-The agent must carry out the tasks exactly as the principal has requested.
+The agent must carry out the tasks according to the principal’s demands.
 Once they have completed their duties, the form is no longer valid.
 The principal can set an expiration date, as well, so that the agent has a deadline to carry out their responsibilities.
-This form is typically used for one-time financial activities (i.e. signing a check), mail delivery or pick-up, real estate transactions, access to personal information (i.e. tax forms and bank accounts), and hiring or terminating employees.
+The principal uses this document for one-time financial activities, mail delivery or pick-up, real estate transactions, access to personal information, and hiring or terminating employees.

 Signing requirements (§ 551E-3(b)): This document must be notarized.